tilezen/mapbox-vector-tile/README.md

   * `geometry`: representation of the feature geometry in WKT, WKB, or a shapely geometry.
 Coordinates are relative to the tile, scaled in the range `[0, 4096)`.
 See below for example code to perform the necessary transformation. *Note* that `GeometryCollection` types are not supported, and will trigger a `ValueError`.
   * `properties`: a dictionary with a few keys and their corresponding values.

+The encoding operation accepts options which can be defined per layer using the `per_layer_options` argument.
+If there is missing layer or missing options values in the `per_layer_options`, the options of `default_options` are taken into account.
+Finally, global default values are used.
+See the docstring of the `encode` method for more details about the available options and their global default values.

 ```python

   >>> import mapbox_vector_tile